 *post contains affiliate links so you can find the products I love to use too. (see full disclosure)

-After some fun with tools (you know my motto has always been #toolsoverjewels), here is what I came up with…
+As a result, of some fun with tools (you know my motto has always been #toolsoverjewels), here is what I came up with…

 From basic, boring crate, to rustic farmhouse decor.
 I filled it with my mums and the pumpkins and gourds we grew for the season.
 However, the best part is that you can used this outside OR inside your home.
 Fill it with teddy bears, Christmas greens…you name it!